The primary goal of all businesses is to sell their products and services to customers.

 1. Fear

-Fear is a highly dominant emotion when it comes to decision-making.
-It can override logic and rationality completely and force us to act subconsciously.
-Because of this reason, it is one of the most leveraged emotional triggers in marketing.
+Fear is a highly dominant emotion in decision-making.
+It can completely override logic and rationality and force us to act subconsciously.
+Because of this, it is one of the most leveraged emotional triggers in marketing.
 Specifically, businesses subtly use the fear of missing out (FOMO) to influence consumer decisions.

 2. Guilt